manvendersingh21/Shell/README.md

-#**Shell Implementation Overview**
+#**Shell Implementation Overview.**#

-**This project is a simple shell that provides basic command execution, including built-in commands and support for external programs.
-Below is a breakdown of key functions and their roles in the shell:**
+##**This project is a simple shell that provides basic command execution, including built-in commands and support for external programs.
+Below is a breakdown of key functions and their roles in the shell:**##

 **Core Functions**
 **int lsh_num_builtins()**